 The Mustangs are the fourth least penalized team in Division III as they are in the box for just 6.3 minutes per game.
 Meanwhile, Stevenson's opponents are averaging 11.0 penalty minutes per game.
 After starting 1-for-34 on the power play, the Mustangs are 11-for-28 since, with all 11 power play goals coming on home ice.
 Defensively, Stevenson started 10-for-18 on the penalty kill but have since killed of 17 of the last 18 shorthanded attempts.

 OVERTIME IS MUSTANG TIME

-Wittman is one point shy of becoming the third player to record 60 points in program history.
+Pozuc is two assists shy of becoming the second player to record 40 in a career.

 Pozuc is 10 assists shy of tying the program record (48).

 Rosendahl (27 points) is five points shy of cracking the top-10 in program history.